 We seem to have overall consensus in the scientific community that eating plants are a good idea as it’s rich in antioxidants, vitamins and other nutrients.
 The jury is still out on meat, but we’re safe on the vegetable side.
 Don’t get me wrong, I’m not necessarily advocating a vegetarian diet, just one that is mainly made up of plants.
 Meat and dairy can still have a place but should be seen as a treat as mass production is a very intensive farming process that is troublesome for the environment and your health.

 Traditional diets were packed with things like Omega 3.
 Our bodies can’t produce Omega 3 so we need to eat foods that contain it.
 Omega 3 can traditionally be found in nuts, seeds, fish, eggs and meat.
 However, modern farming practices have altered the diet of livestock, drastically reducing Omega 3 in the food chain.
 In turn, the imbalance between Omega 3 and 6 fatty acids in our current western diet can cause harm to our bodies including impairing brain development in children.

 Animals, like us, should eat the diet nature intended for them.
 Cattle should eat grass, chickens should forage and eat a mix of green plants, seeds and insects not just corn laced with growth hormones.
-If the animals in our food chain don’t eat a natural diet it will impact everything higher up the chain as it’s all connected.
+If the animals in our food chain don’t eat a natural sustainable diet it will impact everything higher up the chain as it’s all connected.
 So if you do eat meat, always go for high welfare practices where the animals eat what nature intended, outside where they are supposed to be.
 These meats are usually more expensive, so eating it as a treat will help to balance the cost and reduce environmental impact.

 There is evidence that regenerative organic livestock farming, although still debated, is carbon negative so look for pasture-raised regenerative and organic producers.

 Don’t Eat too Much